Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Introduction

-In addition, our comparative study will elucidate the real role payed by graphene losses and by non-locality in this experiment, showing that both effects are completely negligible for this given experiment, and that the simple local conductivity model is largely enough.
-We will also investigate the sensitivity of the CLF gradient to the use of a Plasma or a Drude model for the involved metallic materials (gold and graphene) showing that a possible distinction between these two models cannot be explored with this experiment.
+We investigate also the sensitivity of the CLF gradient to the use of a Plasma or a Drude model for the involved metallic materials (gold and graphene) showing that a possible distinction between these two models cannot be explored with the available experiments.

 The article is organized as follows.
 In \Sect{sect:Casimir} and \Sect{sect:Fresnel} we review the Lifshitz formula for calculating the CLF and Fresnel reflection matrices to be used.
 In \Sect{Section_EM_response}, we review the three models for the electric conductivity of graphene we will compare.
-In \Sect{sect:experiment} and \Sect{sect:Drude_vs_Plasma}, we review the experiment published in \cite{PRL_Mohideen}, check the Drude and Plasma prescriptions, the effect of losses and of non-locality.
+In \Sect{sect:experiment} and \Sect{sect:Drude_vs_Plasma}, we review the experiment published in \cite{PRL_Mohideen} and \cite{PRB_Mohideen}, check the Drude and Plasma prescriptions, the effect of losses and of non-locality.
 We finish with the conclusions in \Sect{sect:conclusions}.